-I discovered my passion for teaching as a peer tutor during my undergraduate years at Winthrop University.
-After getting married in 2018, Emily and I joined the U.S. Peace Corps and spent two years teaching English in Dornod, the easternmost province of Mongolia, where we worked closely with teachers from two local schools.
+I discovered my passion for teaching as a peer tutor when I was an undergraduate student at Winthrop University.
+After getting married in 2018, Emily and I pursued this passion by joining the U.S. Peace Corps.
+We spent two years teaching English in Dornod --- the easternmost province of Mongolia --- where we worked closely with the Dornod Department of Education and two local schools.

-After returning to the U.S., we moved to Morgantown, West Virginia, where I earned a Ph.D. in Economics and Emily completed an M.A. in English at West Virginia University.
-While there, I enjoyed Mountaineer football games, hosting table tennis tournaments, and (frequently) defeating Dr. Kalvin Mudrow in said tournaments.
+After returning to the U.S., we moved to Morgantown, West Virginia, where I completed my M.A. and Ph.D. in Economics at West Virginia University.
+While there, I enjoyed attending Mountaineer football games (go 'eers!) and hosting table tennis tournaments.

-Currently, I’m an Assistant Professor of Economics at Winthrop University.
-Emily and I live in Rock Hill, South Carolina, with our two cats, Nala and Maui.
-Feel free to reach out if you're ever in the area!
+I am now an Assistant Professor of Economics at Winthrop University, my alma mater.
+Emily and I live in Rock Hill, South Carolina, with our daughter (Laurie) and two cats (Nala and Maui).
+Feel free to reach out (tsiukesa@winthrop.edu) if you're ever in the Rock Hill area!

 Nala has been a part of our family since September of 2018 when she followed me and Emily back to our apartment in Mongolia.
 She enjoys going for walks on her leash (so long as there aren't too many dogs).

-Maui has been a part of our family since April of 2020 when we adopted her from my sister.
+Maui has been a part of our family since April of 2020 when we adopted her.
 While more timid than Nala, Maui is a loving Siamese Flame Point who enjoys breakfast time and basking in the sun.

 While not studying or teaching economics, I enjoy identifying plants during outdoor walks.
 It's easy to transform an everyday walk into a treasure-hunting adventure by snapping pictures of plants I've never seen and identifying them.
 A few favorites are shown below: